ASB Student Referendum Results

-The proposal will be reviewed May 9 by the Board of Trustees.
-Pending Board approval, the design phase will begin January 2018 with estimated completion in summer 2020.
+The proposal was reviewed May 9 by the Board of Trustees.
+Upon Board approval, the design phase began January 2018 with estimated completion in summer 2020.

 More details are available in The Olympian, Read more »

 - The ability to expand student activity offerings

 - Opportunity for expanded recreational sports programs, intramurals, and club sports programs